EnesByakuya/chatbot/README.md

 # chatbot
-An AI-powered chatting bot using NLP and open-source models
+An AI-powered chatting bot using open-source models

 I was just curious how it felt like working with AI APIs...